Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Information — product descriptions and specifications — also play a significant role in the decision-making process.
 In particular, a reliable, complete, and understandable presentation of the product's attributes, variants, configurations, and requirements (such as the need to buy additional products).

-Now we will only remind you that they're essential for awakening awareness and discovering the need and considerations.
+Now, we will only remind you that they're essential for awakening awareness and discovering the needs and considerations.
 Furthermore, the majority of E-Commerce customers expect such functionalities.

 They are an important indicator of the store's credibility.
 That said, remember that one-sided positive opinions or one-sided negative opinions are received as unreliable.